Kline & Specter cases have produced safety changes to benefit the community as well as financial compensation to the client

 - Similarly, Kline’s lawsuit in the death of a 12-year-old boy who was struck when he poked his head out of a SEPTA train helped to impel an investigation of security and replacement of train car locks systemwide.
 The boy had made his way into a motorman’s car with an open window by evidently picking the lock on its door.
 Kline inspected the locks himself and noted to the news media how he was able to open one using only his finger.
 SEPTA replaced all of the locks.
 (News coverage)

-- The City of Philadelphia agreed to pay more than $2.2 million to the estates of a man and his infant son who were killed when they were run down on a city sidewalk by a speeding police car that went out of control.
+- The City of Philadelphia agreed to pay $1.125 to the estates of a man and his infant son who were killed when they were run down on a city sidewalk by a speeding police car that went out of control.
 But importantly, Specter, after a lengthy discussion with then Police Commissioner John Timoney – and his discovery that in the previous five years police vehicles were involved in more than 3,800 crashes – got the department to agree to a series of reforms designed the reduce the number of fatal accidents in the future.
 Among the new policies was a requirement that officers log 60 hours behind the wheel with a veteran before driving alone and a new rule that squad cars responding to emergencies must stop (rather than slow) at red lights and stop signs.
-(News coverage.
+(News coverage.)

 - Specter wasn’t satisfied after he won a substantial settlement for a Bucks County teenager shot and badly injured by a defective Daisy BB gun.
 He went before the U.S. Consumer Product Safety Commission in an appeal for removal of 7.4 million of the “toys” from store shelves and general circulation.
 The CPSC called for a recall and its commissioner, Ann Brown, made a national appeal to get the defective high-powered air rifles out of the hands and houses of children.
 Specter’s client, Tucker Mahoney, died several years after suffering a severe brain injury as a result of being shot with one of the guns.
 (News coverage).